 Australia has a diverse population regionally, but also culturally and demographically, There are three priority populations that have been identified in national policy due to their increased risk of suicidal behaviour, including:

-- Lesbian, gay, bisexual, transgender and intersex (LGBTI) people
+- Lesbian, gay, bisexual, transgender, intersex and queer (LGBTIQ+) people

 - Culturally and linguistically diverse (CALD) people.